 If you’d like to learn more about how the schools below were ranked visit the Most Focused Ranking methodology page.

 Centre College is among your top options if you're planning on studying Economics.
-The Economics degree program at is quite focused.
+20.1% of undergraduate students at Centre College are Economics majors.
 Students who like a more relaxed life will enjoy the school's position in the tiny town of Danville, Kentucky.

 Any student pursuing a degree in Economics has to look into University of Chicago.
-At University of Chicago, 19.9% of undergraduates major in Economics.
+We have determined that the Economics program at UChicago is very focused.
 Located in Chicago, Illinois, this university is optimum for young people who flourish in an urban setting.

 There is a graduate program accessible for students who are curious.
 UChicago's men's football team is a powerhouse you're sure to enjoy experiencing.
 A virtual tour may be a good way to learn more about University of Chicago.

 Lafayette College is a wonderful choice for students pursuing an Economics degree.
 With 129 undergraduates, Economics is one of most popular majors at Lafayette College.
 It is based in the suburban location of Easton, Pennsylvania.

 Around 67.0% of Lafayette applicants send their SAT scores, which average around 1,295.
 Since 10.4% of Lafayette's campus is from outside the United States, you'll have lots of opportunities to befriend undergraduates from all over the globe.
 If you are considering learning more, you will find all of Lafayette College's rankings here.

 Any student pursuing a degree in Economics needs to take a look at Williams College.
 We have determined that the Economics degree program at Williams is very focused.
 Students who like a more relaxed life will value the school's position in the tiny town of Williamstown, Massachusetts.